 - Cognitive behavioral intervention – cognitive behavioral intervention (CBI) is a common approach to therapy.
 CBI focuses on how an individual can change their behavior once they understand the impact of their thoughts have on their actions.

 - Applied behavior analysis – the most widely used therapy for autism is applied behavior analysis (ABA).
 ABA uses interventions based on the behavior deficit(s) observed.
 This might be in the area of helpful autism life skills, communication, social skills, academics, or reading.
 ABA, simply put, uses a system of rewards and consequences.

 - Social Skills Intervention – social skills interventions are often provided in a group setting.
 This approach teaches basic conversation skills and nonverbal communication skills.
 It also focuses on initiating and maintaining social interactions.

 - Medication – medications are prescribed to autistic youth who demonstrate aggressive or hyperactive behaviors.
 Research shows teens as more susceptible to the adverse side effects of medication.
 Therefore, medication should be used with caution and under the care of a medical professional.

 - Dietary approaches – as research emerges, more and more people are trying changes to diet for youth with autism.
 For example, increasing intake of Omega-3 fatty acids have shown decreased hyperactivity in children and adolescents with autism.

 - Art and music therapy – art and music therapy are considered alternative approaches to autism treatment.
 These tend to be the most popular autism services amongst young people.
 Art therapy allows for nonverbal self-expression.
 It also promotes fine motor skills.
 Music therapy is helpful in language development and speech.

-To learn about additional autism services, or to find out more about our Transitions programs in Mayfield, New York, contact us at (518)775-5384.
+To learn about additional autism services, or to find out more about our Transitions programs, contact us at (518) 775-5384.